DRO Proctoring Services

 The DRO provides limited proctoring services when an instructor is unable to provide testing accommodations within the academic department and requires the use of an alternative testing location.

-As per NC State Policy, face coverings are required for testing in-person with DRO.
 Please contact your DRO Access Consultant if you can not meet this requirement.

 - The DRO Proctoring Center is located in Suite 107 on the first floor of Holmes Hall.